 What is the best second home insurance provider?

 The best second home insurance provider is different for everyone.
-It depends on factors like where you live, what type of home you own, how much coverage you need and your budget.
+Factors like where you live, what type of home you own, how much coverage you need and your budget will all impact which carrier is right for you.
+Getting quotes from several providers could help you decide.

 How much home insurance do I need?

-If you are a first-time home insurance buyer, you may be wondering how much coverage you need.
-As a general rule, according to insurance experts, you will probably want enough dwelling insurance to cover the cost of rebuilding your home back to its original condition if it got destroyed.
+Especially if you are a first-time home insurance buyer, you may be wondering how much coverage you need.
+The amount of home insurance you buy depends on your circumstances, but as a general rule, insurance experts suggest that you buy enough dwelling insurance to cover the cost of rebuilding your home back to its original condition if it were destroyed.
 You may also want to purchase enough personal property insurance to cover the full value of your and your family’s belongings.
 Finally, pick your liability coverage limit based on your personal financial assets that could be at stake in the event of a lawsuit.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: